Glich - v0.3.0 Manual

 This defines a function that can be used by any scheme which has attached the grammar.
 The function is defined in the same way as an object function.

-The default, calculated and optional field names will be available to the function as local variables.
+The fixed, calculated and optional field names will be available to the function as local variables.
 To actually make changes to the scheme object, the function should set the result to 'this' (the modified scheme object).

 Sub-Statement: use